 The old may be comfortable, but the new is certainly better for you emotionally.
 Even a harmful mindset, such as thinking that you don’t deserve love, or lowering your standards just to get into a relationship for the sake of having one, is a habit of our minds that becomes more and more familiar to us.

 But what these internal mindsets do is hold you back from releasing the past.
-Change will only come for you when you are ready for it, and being able to accept such change means looking out for yourself and overcoming old lessons.
+The change will only come for you when you are ready for it, and being able to accept such change means looking out for yourself and overcoming old lessons.

 The Tower in a Career Reading